Rajpratik71/linux-manPages/asciitopgm.md

        asciitopgm [-d divisor] height width [asciifile]

 DESCRIPTION
        Reads  ASCII  data as input.
 Produces a portable graymap with pixel values which are an approximation of the "brightness" of the ASCII characters, assuming black-on-white printing.
-In other words, a capi‐ tal M is very dark, a period is ver  light,  and  a  space  is  white.
+In other words, a capital M is very dark, a period is ver light, and a space is white.
 Input lines which are fewer than width characters are automatically padded with spaces.

        The divisor argument is a floating-point number by which the output pixels are divided; the default value is 1.0.
 This can be used to adjust the brightness of the graymap:  for  example,  if the image is too dim, reduce the divisor.

        In  keeping  with  (I believe) Fortran line-printer conventions, input lines beginning with a + (plus) character are assumed to "overstrike" the previous line, allowing a larger range of gray values.

        This tool contradicts the message in the pbmtoascii manual: "Note that there is no asciitopbm tool - this transformation is one-way."

 BUGS
        The table of ASCII-to-grey values is subject to interpretation, and, of course, depends on the typeface intended for the input.

 SEE ALSO
        pbmtoascii(1), pgm(5)